genesis-community/minio-genesis-kit/MANUAL.md

 - disk_size: 2048
   name: minio
 ```

+The Minio Genesis Kit also expected a defined `network` named `minio` with at
+least 2 static IPs.

 # Available Addons
 `visit` (macOS only) - Visit the Minio server page, and print the necessary